drduh/PC-Engines-APU-Router-Guide/README.md

     $ nmap -v -A -T4 1.2.3.4 -Pn

-So long as no services are exposed to the Internet interface, the risk of *remote* compromise is minimal (physical access and access is not addressed in this guide).
+So long as no services are exposed to the Internet interface, the risk of *remote* compromise is minimal.

 Install a USB camera and configure [Motion](https://motion-project.github.io/) to monitor and detect physical access.